-- 192. The Chief of Police or designee may require employees to work longer than the normal work day or longer than the normal work week.
+- 193. The Chief of Police or designee may require employees to work longer than the normal work day or longer than the normal work week.
 Any time worked by an employee who holds a permanent rank below the rank of Captain under proper authorization of the Chief of Police or his/her designated representative or any hours suffered to be worked by an employee who holds a permanent rank below the rank of Captain in excess of the regular or normal work day or week shall be designated as overtime and shall be compensated at one-and-one-half times the base hourly rate.
-Vacation leave and Legal Holidays shall be calculated at the one-and-one-half (1.5) overtime rate. - 193.
+Vacation leave and Legal Holidays shall be calculated at the one-and-one-half (1.5) overtime rate. - 194.
 The parties acknowledge that, for purposes of calculating overtime payable under the Fair Labor Standards Act (FLSA), 29 USC Section 207k, the work period for all sworn members is a 28day period (171 hours).
-The implementation of the FLSA work period for all sworn members began at 0001 hours on Saturday, April 12th 1986 and continues to repeat each 28 days thereafter. - 194.
-The parties further acknowledge that Captains are exempt from the application of the FLSA as permitted by 29 USC Section 213. - 195.
+The implementation of the FLSA work period for all sworn members began at 0001 hours on Saturday, April 12th 1986 and continues to repeat each 28 days thereafter. - 195.
+The parties further acknowledge that Captains are exempt from the application of the FLSA as permitted by 29 USC Section 213. - 196.
 Captains are frequently required to work in excess of forty (40) hours per week to perform the job duties of their positions.
 In recognition of this work requirement, Captains will receive an eight percent (8%) wage increase in lieu of earning overtime or compensatory time off.

 Lieutenants on a "like work, like pay" Captain assignment will not be eligible for overtime.
-This provision shall not preclude Captains from compensation as defined in Section 10B of the Administrative Code. - 196.
-Employees shall not be eligible for 10B overtime assignments during hours on SP, VA, FH, In-Lieu, or DP.
+This provision shall not preclude Captains from compensation as defined in Section 10B of the Administrative Code.